Motivation Theories: Herzberg, McClelland and Vroom (Cambridge (CIE) A Level Business): Revision Note

 McClelland’s Acquired Needs theory

-People have three acquired needs that drive their actions and choices in the workplace and in life
+McClelland's Acquired Needs theory focuses on three key needs that individuals develop over time and how these needs influence their actions and choices in the workplace and in life

 Summary of McLelland's Acquired Needs

-Type of Need | Achievement Need (nAch) | Affiliation Need (nAff) | Power Need (nPow) |
+Type of need | Achievement need (nAch) | Affiliation need (nAff) | Power need (nPow) |

 ---|---|---|---|